How to transfer money to another bank account

 Need to transfer money to another bank account in Australia?
-This step-by-step guide shows you how.
+This step-by-step guide shows you how to do it.

 Step-by-step guide to domestic transfers

-- Log in to your Internet banking account.
+- Log in to your Internet banking account or mobile banking app

-- Select the “Payments” or “Payments and Transfers” menu.
+- Select the “Payments” or “Payments and Transfers” or "Pay" menu option.

-- Select the account the funds will be transferred from.
+- Select the account the funds will be transferred from (e.g. your everyday banking account or your savings account).

-- Select the account the funds will be transferred to.
-You will need to provide your recipient’s bank account details (name, BSB and account number) or, if you’ve transferred funds to the same account before, it may be saved in your Internet banking portal.
+- select the account the funds will be transferred to.
+You will need to provide your recipient’s bank account details (name, BSB and account number) or, if you’ve transferred funds to the same account before, it may be saved in your list of payees.

-- Enter the amount you wish to transfer.
+- Enter the amount you wish to transfer and write a description.

 - Review the details of your transfer and submit your payment.

-- You will be given a receipt for the transaction and you’ll also have the option to automatically email a copy of the receipt to your beneficiary.
+- Done!
+You will be given a receipt for the transaction and you'll also see the transaction in your transaction history.

 What bank account details do I need to send a domestic transfer?